English

 The rating is our best guess, but we haven’t yet had the opportunity to fully test and review this resource.

-Coming out just ahead of Mandarin Chinese, English is the most widely-spoken language in the world.
-It’s become a lingua franca in many places for tourism and business, and learning the language can pave the way to a mountain of personal and professional opportunities.
+English is the most widely-spoken language in the world, with Mandarin Chinese being the second.
+It’s become a lingua franca in many places for a variety of reasons including tourism, business and education.
+Learning the language can pave the way to a mountain of personal and professional opportunities.

 14 Best Podcasts for Learning English in 2021